CarlosLRamirez/notes/content/Linux/linux-upskill-day-3.md

 ---

 > [!NOTE]
-**May 8th:**  I decided to deploy a local VM on my computer to not depend on starting an EC2 instance in AWS every time I want to lab, this saves me time (and money!)
+>  I decided to deploy a local VM on my computer to not depend on starting an EC2 instance in AWS every time I want to lab, this saves me time (and money!)
 >
 > So I installed UTM  on my Mac computer and used [Ubuntu Server for ARM (24.04.2 LTS)](https://ubuntu.com/download/server/arm) ISO image to launch my Linux VM, and I destroyed (Terminate) the EC2 in AWS.
 >
-> I may do a [[Installation Guide]] someday #someday
+> I may do a [[Installation Guide]] someday
+>

 ----
 ### Change the Timezone